-Jana Duggar Fans Flip Out Over Her Joyful Instagram Message
+Jana Duggar Fans Get Emotional Over Her Joyful Instagram Message

 “Never heard it until now.
 It’s such a beautiful song that I have on repeat at the moment.
 I guess I needed something uplifting.
 Thank you!!!!” penned a third Instagram user.

-A fourth fan wasn’t so much inspired by the song as they were by the way Jana has chosen to live her life at the moment.
-She is the oldest of the Duggar daughters and at 30, is still unmarried.
+A fourth person wasn’t so much inspired by the song as they were by the way Jana has chosen to live her life at the moment.
+She is the oldest of the Duggar daughters, and at 30 is still unmarried.

 View this post on Instagram